dmbarbour/glas/docs/ExtensibleNamespaces.md

 ## Nominative Types

 It is feasible to support limited reflection from the language into the namespace.
 This may include access to names as abstract values or abstract types.
 However, it would probably be best to treat names as ephemeral types.

+## Implicit Parameters and Algebraic Effects

+Although an implicit parameter or algebraic effect is provided on the data stack, we can control access through the namespace.
+Among other benefits, this should simplify interaction between implicits and RPC.
+However, scope still needs attention.

 ## Namespace Level Metaprogramming